Alexander Ollongren

-Jonkheer Alexander Ollongren (born November 9, 1928) is a professor emeritus at Leiden University.
-He serves on the Advisory Council of METI (Messaging Extraterrestrial Intelligence).
+Jonkheer Alexander Ollongren (9 November 1928 – 25 March 2025) was a Dutch scientist and academic who was professor emeritus at Leiden University.
+He served on the Advisory Council of METI (Messaging Extraterrestrial Intelligence).

-Personal life
+Early life

-Alexander Ollongren was born on November 9, 1928 on a coffee plantation in Kepahiang, in the southwestern part of Sumatra, Netherlands East Indies.
+Alexander Ollongren was born on 9 November 1928, on a coffee plantation in Kepahiang, in the southwestern part of Sumatra, Netherlands East Indies.
 His father, Alexander Ollongren (1901–1989), was born in Kyiv in Kiev Governorate, and was of mixed Finnish and Swedish descent.
 He was a member of the Finnish noble family Ållongren.
 His mother, Selma Hedwig Adèle Jaeger (1901–2000), was of Dutch and German heritage.
 The family moved to Java in early 1932 and lived in Yogyakarta, while the Japanese army occupied the Netherlands East Indies in 1942.
 In 1945, the family was interned at various Japanese internment camps, most notably Fort van den Bosch in the modern Ngawi Regency.
-After the war, Ollongren was further educated in Jakarta.
-The family stayed in Australia for six months in order to recuperate and later moved to the Netherlands where Ollongren decided to enroll in Leiden University.